 The most common types of fish finders are 2D Sonar, 3D sonar, live sonar, down imaging, side imaging, chart plotters, and 360 imaging.

 Fish finders are an incredibly valuable tool for any angler, but having the right type of fish finder is key to getting the best results.
-It’s important to understand the different types of fish finders and how they work if you want to select the one that’s just right for your needs, whether you are fishing offshore or in your kayak.
+It’s essential to understand the different types of fish finders and how they work if you want to select the one that’s just right for your needs, whether you are fishing offshore or in your kayak.

-If you’re new to the world of fish finders, or you simply want to know more about some of the latest technology in the industry, we’ve compiled this article to serve as a brief overview of each of the different types of fish finders.
+If you’re new to the world of fish finders, or you want to know more about some of the latest technology in the industry, we’ve compiled this article to serve as a brief overview of each of the different types of fish finders.

-Type of Fish Finder | Most Suited For | Star Rating |
+Type of Fish Finder | Application Suited For | Star Rating |

 ---|---|---|